d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

   in training mode and prediction mode.
 * Batch normalization is useful for regularization and improving convergence in optimization.
 On the other hand, the original motivation of reducing internal covariate shift seems not to be a valid explanation.
+* For more robust models that are less sensitive to input perturbations, consider removing batch normalization :cite:`wang2022removing`.

 ## Exercises